Welcome to the Safeguarding and Child Protection page for Joseph Turner Primary School

 The Designated Safeguarding Lead (DSL) for Safeguarding and Child Protection at Joseph Turner Primary School is: Cavelle Burris (Pastoral Manager)

-The Deputy DSL are Siobhan Lowe (Family Support Assistant) and Michelle Kee (Deputy Head Teacher)
+The Deputy DSL is: Laura Collins (Deputy Head Teacher)

-Designated Safeguarding Persons are the other Senior Leadership Team members: Richard Workman (Head Teacher), Mitchell Hill (Assistant Head Teacher) and Laura Collins (Assistant Head Teacher).
+Designated Safeguarding Persons are the other Senior Leadership Team members: Richard Workman (Head Teacher), Francesca Spence (Assistant Head Teacher) and Lesley-Ann Blackhurst (Assistant Head Teacher).

 The Designated Safeguarding Lead (DSL) for child protection will co-ordinate action on child protection within the school.
 This includes ensuring that all staff, teaching and non-teaching (including supply staff) know who the Designated Safeguarding Lead is and that they are aware of their individual responsibility to be alert to the signs of abuse and to discuss any concerns with the Designated Safeguarding Lead.